 It’s a secret so Mum’s the word!
 There are 14 surf breaks around the island!
 However the surf is inconsistent so watch out for a NE swell for the best conditions!

-Kite surfing: bring your own kites and surf right in St. George’s Bay.
+Kite surfing: bring your own kites and surf right in St. George’s Bay or the Salt Pond.
 There are incredible views especially during a Rum Cay sunset!

 There’s nothing like watching sharks feeding very close up.
 During sportfishing season (February-July) the sharks come in at dusk while the captain’s are cleaning the fish.
 The carcasses get tossed into the marina which adds to the spectacle of the Sumner Point Shark Show.
 Now tie a rope onto a fish carcass and go fishing for shark….lots of testosterone is involved here but great fun for all!